codeboost/planetawww/README.md

 Git

 `master` always contains the current version of the app.
 All changes to the app are done in external branches.

-Before deployment, tag current master with the new version number.
-		git tag -a v1.0.1 -m "My version 1.0.1"

-This way, it will be easy to revert the app to a specific version in case a serious issue is discovered in the newer version.
+Use the ./deploy.sh script to build, tag and deploy the production build.